UPPMAX/programming_formalisms_intro/doc/index.rst

 .. admonition:: Learning outcomes of course

    The particpants shall ...
-     - have an introductory understanding of formal algorithms and Algorithm design
+     - have an introductory understanding of **formal algorithms and Algorithm design**
-     - know some common data structures  and how to utilise it in our design
+     - have an introductory understanding of **Testing and test driven design**
-     - be familiar with the object oriented paradigm
+     - have an introductory understanding of **source control**
-     - have an overview of other design and development paradigms
+     - have an introduction to common **concerns and practices in optimisation** in development of software
-     - have a basic understanding of modular programming and modular design
+     - be familiar with **common development practices** and "best practices" of software development
-     - have an understanding of the software life cycle
+     - be familiar with the **object oriented paradigm**
-     - be familiar with common development practices and "best practices" of software development
+     - have an overview of **other design and development paradigms**
-     - have an introductory understanding of Testing and test driven design
+     - have a basic understanding of **modular programming and modular design**
-     - have an introductory understanding of source control
+     - have an understanding of the **software life cycle**
-     - have an introduction to common concerns and practices in optimisation in development of software
+     - know some **common data structures** and how to utilise it in our design